proofrock/ws4sqlite-docs/documentation/maintenance.md

 A set of SQL statements (without parameters) to execute.

 {% hint style="warning" %}
 The statements are not run in a transaction: if one fails, the next one will be executed, as with `initStatements`.
+On the other hand, there is a mutex that ensures that the statements' block is not executed concurrently to a request.
 {% endhint %}